cap-js/docs/java/change-tracking.md

 If you want to have a common UI for all changes, you need to expose the change log as a projection and define your own presentation for it as the changes are exposed only as part of the change tracked entity.

+The change log will be extended with the texts for your entities from the `@title` annotation of the entity and the element.
+Otherwise, the change log will contain only the technical names of the entities and the elements.
+Titles will be translated, if they annotated as translatable.
+See [Externalizing Texts Bundles](../guides/i18n#localization-i18n) for more information.

 ## How Changes are stored?

 The namespace `sap.changelog` defines an entity `Changes` that reflects each change, so the changes are stored in a flat table for all entities together.